Parallaxer/Parallaxer/README.md

 ## Overview

-The purpose of Parallaxer is to provide a simple, declarative interface for establishing relationships between changing values in your application; use it to build delightful animations or tight controller interactions.
+Parallaxer is a declarative framework for establishing relationships between changing values in your application; use it to build delightful animations or tight controller interactions.

 ### Examples of parallax